Healthdirect Free Australian health advice you can count on.

 Key facts

-• Vitamin C is found in many different fruits and vegetables, especially leafy greens and citrus.
+• Vitamin C is found in many different fruits and vegetables, including citrus fruits.

-• If you take vitamin C supplements, always follow the directions on the packaging, since too much can be harmful.
+• If you take vitamin C supplements, always follow the directions on the package, since too much can be harmful.

 What is vitamin C?

-Vitamin C, also known as ascorbic acid or ascorbate, is a natural antioxidant that can be found in a variety of fresh foods and is essential to keeping you healthy and your body functioning well. .
+Vitamin C (also known as L-ascorbic acid or ascorbate) is a natural antioxidant.
+This vitamin can be found in a variety of fresh foods, mainly fruits and vegetables.

 Why is vitamin C important for my health?